8clever/telegram-bot-pinksale-purchase-alert/Readme.md

 - `{wallet_short}`

 ## Support
-If you have any questions or you not have enough experience to deploy bot write me directly in [Telegram](https://t.me/ivanvityaev)
+If you have any questions or you not have enough experience to deploy bot Feel free to write me directly in [Telegram](https://t.me/ivanvityaev)